 Please find below a reference list of recently published, peer-reviewed papers relating to SIDS or SUDI.
 The references have kindly been supplied by members of ISPID and may include papers in press.
 Any publication will be listed here for no longer than 2 years.

 You may want to use the Search function to search the ISPID website, including all listed publications, for any keywords.
-Your browser's search function (Ctrl + F) will search only the current page.
+Your browser's search function (Ctrl + F) will search the current page only.

 Carbon dioxide rebreathing induced by crib bumpers and mesh liners using an infant manikin.
 Maltese MR, Leshner M. BMJ Paediatr Open 2019; 3 (1): e000374. doi:10.1136/bmjpo-2018-000374

 This study characterises CO2 rebreathing in crib bumpers, mesh liners and other products used to mitigate the crib-to-baby interaction.
 Product permeability, which has been proposed as a regulatory metric, is not an adequate predictor of CO2 rebreathing.
 The seal and penetration force are important factors as found in mattresses and other bedding materials by previous authors.

 Implications of mothers' social networks for risky infant sleep practices.
 Moon RY, Carlin RF, Cornwell B, Mathews A, Oden RP, Cheng YI, Fu LY, Wang J. J Pediatr 2019: S0022-3476(19)30593-1. doi:10.1016/j.jpeds.2019.05.027

 A prospective cohort of mothers with infants <6 months of age were recruited from January 2015 to December 2016.
 Mothers completed a survey about their personal social networks and infant care practices.
 Both the type of networks mothers have, and the norms regarding infant sleep practices that circulate within these networks differed by race.
 Network norms were strongly associated with infant sleep practices and may partially explain the racial disparity therein.